runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 Required changes (Swift):
 - Store the original serialized buffer and offsets to minimize copies (mirror `LazyDataWithOffset`).
 Use copy‑on‑write `Data` slices when available, but ensure we do not clone unnecessarily.
 - For JSON category and containers, implement the same lazy strategy: defer CBOR decode until the typed accessor or JSON conversion is invoked.
-- Replace the current struct CBOR→dictionary fallback with proper type‑directed decode using registry or direct CBOR decode to `T`.
+- Replace the current struct CBOR→dictionary fallback with proper type‑directed decode using registry and direct CBOR decode to `T`.
+No generic fallbacks.

 ---